SantiPlanet/apalike/README.md

 # BibTeX apalike bibliography style: Spanish and Catalan versions

 ## English description</h2>

+These are the Spanish and Catalan versions of the BibTeX apalike bibliography style.
+The apalike (APA like) BibTeX style belongs to the extended set of standard BibTeX styles.
+It's called APA like since it does not implement the full APA citation rules.
+That's because some fields like translator do not belong to the standard fields that are supported in BibTeX (https://www.bibtex.com/s/bibliography-style-base-apalike/).

-This are the Spanish and Catalan versions of the BibTeX Apalike bibliograpy style.
+This project is the translation and adaptation of the apalike BibTeX style to Spanish and Catalan.

-Translated and adapted by Santi Planet.

 Translations are according to the rules of Real Academia Española (RAE) for the Spanish adaptation and Institut d'Estudis Catalans (IEC) for the Catalan adaptation.

 ### Usage